houstoncardinal/nurse-scribe-swift/ADMIN_DASHBOARD_GUIDE.md

 {
   "recipient": "admin@example.com",
   "subject": "Test Email",
-  "body": "This is a test email from NovaCare Admin Dashboard" }
+  "body": "This is a test email from Raha Admin Dashboard" }
 ```